Scglia/lightspeed-task/README.md

 Personal notes:
-This project was built from the redux cart example to which I added react-router and styled-components.
+This project was built from the redux cart example.

+Libraries used in this project:
+- Redux
+- React router
+- styled-components

+Tests are missing, I'd like to complete them in the next few days.
 ________________

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).